 Construction of a modern treatment system is a priority environmental project for Nakhodka MTP.
 The port is building rainwater discharge and sewer system in the cargo transfer area.
 Overall investments will exceed 1 billion rubles.

 The port is also building an indoor coal unloading facility equipped with a rotary car dumper and a conveyor system.
-Main components of the rotary car dumper have already been purchased and received, and the project is currently in design phase with construction scheduled to commence in 2019 Q4.

 The Clean Seas Environmental Foundation conducted an environmental audit and confirmed high efficiency of Nakhodka MTP environmental initiatives.
 Its experts indicated that the installation of wind and dust screens together with stationary dust suppression systems will reduce combined pollutant emissions by 98%.